R bootcamp

 $ : num 42

-Use is.vector() and is.list() on one of the lists above (like w3 perhaps).
-Why do you get the result that you got?
+Apply is.vector() and is.list() on one of the lists above (like w3 perhaps).
+What result do you get?
+Why do you get that result?
 Then run both functions on one of the vectors you created above (like w2).
 What does this mean?

 w3